fdwr/LunaSvgSampleTest/BgMapper/Readme.md

 ## What is it?

-This is an ancient DOS project in x86 asm.
-It's not actively updated anymore, but here's the source for those who asked.
+✋ There are better viewing programs out there now, like vSNES.
+This is an ancient (~1999) DOS utility in x86 asm to view ZSNES savestate scenes, and it's not actively updated anymore, but here's the source for those who asked.
 Should I clean it up more?
 Yes.
 Will I?
 Nope.

 See [Project Page](http://pikensoft.com/programs-bgmapper.html) and [BgMapper.txt](doc/BgMapper.txt) for more.